 Student loans are almost inevitable these days.

-Americans are currently carrying about $1.75 trillion in student loan debt, and the average loan total hovers at more than $37,000, or a monthly payment of $373.
+Americans currently carry about $1.75 trillion in student loan debt, and the average loan total hovers at more than $37,000, or a monthly payment of $373.

 Many students heading off to college or trade school haven’t had much of a chance to establish credit, so student loans are usually geared toward borrowers with minimal to no credit and they offer a valuable opportunity to build a credit score by diversifying your credit mix and increasing the average age of your credit.